Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 "The average of the highest-grossing films from 20 years ago is 118.4 minutes compared to this year's 141.6 minutes."

-15. Okay purists, Rule Change Eliminates a Fake Pickoff.
-Pitchers will no longer be able to fake a throw to third before throwing to another base.
+15. Okay, purists, Rule Change Eliminates a Fake Pickoff.
+Pitchers can no longer fake a throw to third before throwing to another base.
 Good idea or bad?

 Here are the links.
 BTW, if you haven't already, you can "like" the Kruse Kronicle Facebook page and see daily links in your Facebook feed.

-1. When I was a kid, I used to watch Mutual of Omaha's Wild Kingdom on Saturdays.
+1. As a kid, I watched Mutual of Omaha's Wild Kingdom on Saturdays.
 That was the beginning of my life-long appreciation for big cats.
 One of the organizations we support is the Turperntine Creek Wildlife Refuge for big cats in Arkansas.
 Check out this Nat Geo super slo-mo video of a running cheetah.
-Be sure to go to minute 5:00, and see him from the front.
+Be sure to go to this five-minute video and see him from the front.
 His head barely moves.
 Just amazing!

 Cheetahs on the Edge--Director's Cut from Gregory Wilson on Vimeo.